Dakarplay/BioSeqAlign/README.md

 Output:

-    - Longest Common Subsequence: AAAAAAAA
+    - Longest Common Subsequence: TAAGGGGGAAAAAAA

 ## Complexity Analysis
 The implemented LCS algorithm has a time complexity of O(m × n), where m and n are the lengths of the input sequences.